-Cucumber Mint Slushie – the perfect refreshing and nourishing drink for hot weather.
-Cucumber, mint, and lime are blended together with just a touch of honey and lots of ice for the ultimate refreshing summer drink.
+Cucumber Mint Slushie - This grown-up green slushie is the perfect refreshing and nourishing drink for hot weather.
+Cucumber, mint, and lime are blended together with just a touch of honey and lots of ice, making this cucumber drink the ultimate refreshing summer drink.

 I used to be straight up addicted to slushies.
 I mean, what's not to love about an icy cold slushie on a hot day?
 Rootbeer was my flavour of choice, and brain freeze was frequent.

-Want a slushie that’s deliciously refreshing, naturally sweetened, and actually good for you?
+Want a slushie that's naturally sweetened, and actually good for you?
+This green slushie is a sophisticated cucumber drink that's incredibly hydrating, delicious, and refreshing.
 Hello, Cucumber Mint Slushie!

 Tips for making awesome cucumber mint slushies: